matm/jQuery-File-Upload-Wiki/Upload-directly-to-S3.md

 It makes a lot of assumptions, but it will get you where you need to be!

+Before starting, you'll need to make sure that you include at least these Javascripts from the File-Upload source:
+- jquery.ui.widget
+- jquery.iframe-transport
+- jquery.fileupload

 Ok, given you have a form like so:

 ```haml